light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 ![](docs/assets/readmeMainImage.png)

 You have working workflows inside your ComfyUI installation, but you would want to work with them from a different perspective with all the noodles hidden?
+Want to use it on a phone?
 You find SwarmUI or ViewComfy too overengineered?
 So this project is made for you

 ## Key features:
 1. Stability: you don't need to be afraid of refreshing/closing the page - everything you do is kept in browser's local storage (like in ComfyUI).
 It only resets on the project updates to prevent unstable behavior